gumz11/dev-portfolio/README.md

 git clone https://github.com/gumz11/dev-portfolio.git
 ```

-Next, define a Wordpress page with the name `Career`.
+Next, define a Wordpress page with the slug `dev-portfolio`.

 Finally, add content to your page.
 This plugin will group each section by `<div>` tags.
 The title of the section is determined by the `div`'s class.